TERMS & CONDITIONS

 5. Overdue Accounts

-You must pay for the product by each Due Date not withstanding not having received payment by your end-users or customers.
-Any account which is not settled by the Due Date will attract a late payment fee equal to 1% of your unpaid account, charged monthly until your account is paid in full.
+You must pay for the product by each Due Date notwithstanding not having received payment by your end-users or customers.
+Any account which is not settled by the Due Date will attract a late payment fee equal to 1% of your unpaid account, charged monthly from the Due Date until your account is paid in full.
 You agree that this late payment fee is a genuine pre-estimate of the loss we would suffer if you do not pay for the product by the Due Date.
-Notwithstanding your acknowledgement under clause 25, if the arrangements provided under this clause would otherwise constitute a credit contract as defined in the Consumer Credit Code the time for payment of any overdue account is limited to a total period not more than 62 days from the date of invoice.
+Notwithstanding your acknowledgement under clause 25, if the arrangements provided under this clause would otherwise constitute a credit contract as defined in the National Credit Code the time for payment of any overdue account is limited to a total period not more than 62 days from the date of invoice.
 Nothing in this clause imposes an obligation on us to extend our payment terms to you for any period at all and we will not dispatch any products nor accept any further orders you place with us if your account is outstanding beyond 60 days from the date of invoice.
-You agree that any discounts, rebates or other concessions are lost if payment is not made in time.
-If you are in breach of any of our terms and conditions you agree that you are also responsible for all our expenses of any kind including our legal costs on a solicitor client basis and any commission or other expense incurred by any debt collection agency we retain to recover the monies you owe us.
-We may commence legal proceedings against you for the recovery of any account which is overdue by 60 days or more from the date of invoice.
+You agree that any discounts, rebates or other concessions are lost from the Due Date if payment is not made in time upon us providing reasonable prior written notice.
+If you are in breach of any of our terms and conditions you agree that you are also responsible for all our expenses of any kind including our legal costs on a solicitor client basis and any commission or other expense incurred by any debt collection agency we retain to recover the monies you owe us, subject to our gross negligence, fraud, criminal conduct or wilful misconduct under these terms and conditions.
+We may commence legal proceedings against you for the recovery of any account which is overdue by 60 days or more from the date of invoice, subject to any dispute resolution mechanism set out under clause 15 of these terms and conditions.

 In this clause, “Due Date” means the date specified in clause 3 on or by which you must pay your account with us.